 Chronic Respiratory Disease (CRD)

-CRD is one of the most common causes of disease in backyard fowls, occuring when chickens and turkeys that are infected with Mycoplasma gallisepticum are stressed.
+Chronic Respiratory Disease (CRD) is one of the most common causes of disease in backyard poultry.
+It occurs when chickens and turkeys, already infected with Mycoplasma gallisepticum become stressed.
 The bacteria then causes major damage to the bird's respiratory system.

 Signs of CRD